Aircraft & UAVs

 Armament

-Observed with Almas missiles and Qaem-class bombs; open sources describe up to six air-to-surface stores
+Observed or reported with Almas missiles, Qaem-class bombs, and Arman-1 bombs; open sources describe up to six air-to-surface stores

 Speed